Drake Municipal Observatory

 Read on for details on upcoming lectures.

 Visitors can expect an Astronomy lesson followed by stargazing with expert guidance.
-Lectures begin at 8 PM, regardless of weather.
+Lectures begin at 8:00 PM (9:30 PM in the summer), regardless of weather.
 Sky Viewing begins at dark if clear conditions.
 Children 15 and younger must be accompanied by an adult.
 Please contact Drake Physics & Astronomy to request accommodations.
 Admission is free and open to all!

 A group of community members sits inside the observatory facing forward.
 There are pictures of stars, planets, and outer space on the walls of the room.
 One man stands at the front of the room facing the group.
 There is a projector and screen behind him, an a small modern telescope next to him.
 He appears to be speaking to the group.